law-DTPA | Houston consumer cases and case law | fraud | fraud vs breach of contract | statutory fraud |

 Did Mike McGlothlin and/or Metro Allied Insurance engage in any such conduct knowingly?

-"Knowingly" means actual awareness, at the time of the conduct, of the falsity, deception, or unfairness of
+"Knowingly" means actual awareness, at the time of the conduct, of the falsity, deception, or unfairness of the

-a person acted with actual awareness.
+person acted with actual awareness.

-In answering this question, consider only the conduct that you have found was a producing cause of
+In answering this question, consider only the conduct that you have found was a producing cause of damages to

-damages to Shihche E. Lin, Individually and d/b/a Aptus and Sung-Ping Lin.
+Shihche E. Lin, Individually and d/b/a Aptus and Sung-Ping Lin.

 Answer "Yes" or "No"